 New York City local sales tax

-Charges for the following are exempt from both State and local sales taxes if the club is located outside of New York City.
-However, charges for the following are exempt from the State sales tax but are subject to the New York City local sales tax if the club qualifies as a weight control salon, health salon, gymnasium, or other establishment, and is located in New York City:
+Charges for the following are exempt from both state and local sales taxes if the facility is located outside of New York City.
+However, charges for the following are exempt from the state sales tax but are subject to the New York City local sales tax if the facility qualifies as a health and fitness facility and is located in New York City: